 Pre-req: at least one course in art history or in any aspect of Renaissance history or culture or consent of the instructor required.

-Course-related fee: A fee will be billed from Syracuse to cover the costs of day trips to Pisa/Lucca and Padua, and Florence site visits (2017–2018 fee = $310).
+Course-related fee: A fee will be charged to cover the costs of day trips to Pisa/Lucca and Padua, plus Florence site visits (2019-20 fee = $360).

 Semesters: Fall, Spring